Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Spike variations

 \section{Spike variations}

-In this section we introduce and discuss spike variations of the Lagrangian control processes those play the crucial role in the proof of Pontryagin maximum principle in the Lagrangian form.
+In this section, we introduce and discuss spike variations of the Lagrangian control processes which play a crucial role in the proof of Pontryagin maximum principle in the Lagrangian form.
+First, let us formulate the following property.